davekinkead/big-data-and-democracy/third-time-lucky.md

   - both foreign powers and oligarchs?

-## Act II - The Network & The Demos
+# Act II - The Network & The Demos

-- The network defines the demos.
+### The network defines the demos.
 Topologies bound political communities.

-- to be a _demos_, the people need a shared conception of identity
+### to be a _demos_, the people need a shared conception of identity

   - shared rights and duties

-- a shared identity requires a way to communicate and share information
+### a shared identity requires a way to communicate and share information

   - how do you share an identity? iteration, communication
   - what is an identity - who you are and who you are not, a social construct

   - Habermas characterises democratic institutions as mediated communication networks connecting private individuals (citizens) with their collective identities (citizenship) (@cite).

-*- we define a political network as a communication network that facilitates communication between individuals who shared some form of common identity*
+### we define a political network as a communication network that facilitates communication between individuals who shared some form of common identity

 We define a political network as a communication network between the individuals who share a common political identity.
 The classical model of communication has four components: the communication source, the message communicated, the medium or channel used, and the receiver of the communication [@lilleber_key_2006, p.
 17].
 The nodes in a communication network are the sources and receivers of messages sent across the medium connecting them.
 The medium may be speech, text printed in a book or pamphlet, sound, images, and video transmitted by mass media.
 The medium affects how quickly a message is conveyed and to how many people can receive it.
 A whispered conversation has a narrow and targeted audience, with the source and receiver speaking to each other face-to-face.
 A television broadcast potentially has an audience of millions.
 As this example suggests, different communication media have different levels of accessibility to citizens: anyone capable of hearing and speech can engage in a whispered discussion with another, but a television broadcast requires airtime on a television network.
 The cost of using the medium to communicate with the desired audience affects how accessible it is to each citizen.